We all want a well behaved Labrador. So, sensible dog discipline seems like a logical step in achieving that aim.

-So, if you use punishment to keep a dog sitting at a distance for example, and then move on to some ‘recall’ work, you may notice that the dog’s willingness to approach you is (at least temporarily) impaired.
+So, if you use punishment to keep a dog sitting at a distance for example, and then move on to some ‘recall’ work, you may notice that the dog’s willingness to approach you on the recall is (at least temporarily) impaired.

 Another negative effect of punishment is on the handler of the dog.
 Punishing a dog effectively often leaves the handler feeling stressed and irritable.
-No matter how outwardly calm they may seen.
+No matter how outwardly calm they may seem.

 This is not a good state to be in whilst training a dog.

-Punishing a dog is bound to put you in a bad mood.
+Punishing a dog will put you in a bad mood.
 It’s just no fun.

 Fortunately there is another way.

 Dog Training With Rewards